lincaolab/acs6121/docs/labs/la1/week4/move_client.md

 1. Again, the first step when building a Python node is to import the `rospy` library so that Python and ROS can interact.

-2. This service client will use the `SetBool` service message from the `tuos_ros_msgs` package, so we import the full definition of the `SetBool` Service Message, as well as *the portion of the message that we will need to use to actually issue a service call*.
+2. This service client will use the `SetBool` service message from the `tuos_msgs` package, so we import the full definition of the `SetBool` Service Message, as well as *the portion of the message that we will need to use to actually issue a service call*.

 3. We import the Python `sys` module to do some error handling for us,  we don't need to worry about too much.